goschtl/zope/bluebream/website/docs/v1.0/manual/schema.rst

 custom view class.
 In there, custom widgets are easily realized using the CustomWidget wrapper class.
 Here is a brief example::

-  from zope.app.form.widget import CustomWidget from zope.app.form.browser import TextWidget
+  from zope.formlib.widget import CustomWidget from zope.formlib.widget import TextWidget

   class CustomTextWidget(TextWidget):
       ...